-1. Management should establish collaborative strategy where employees discuss grievances so as to treat errors on the tables before it results in conflict in the organization.
-This will create healthy work environment.

-2. There is need to adopt a system of compromise through sensitization of staff as it will give them the right job behaviour on the job.
+- i.
+Management should establish a platform where employees discuss grievances so as to treat errors on the tables before it results in conflict in the organization.
+This will create healthy work environment. - ii.
+There is need to adopt a system of compromise through sensitization of staff as it will give them the right job behave